NXX10

 void stdc_vla_free(void* p, size_t n, size_t align);

 If only one of the two functions is visible, then it is a constraint violation.
+If either function is visible but not of a compatible function signature, then it is a constraint violation.

 If none of the two functions are visible, then the behavior is implementation-defined/unspecified (subject to __STDC_NO_VLA__, and the location from where the data comes from is unspecified as it is in today’s C standard).
 Therefore, even if __STDC_NO_VLA__ is defined, the following program will evaluate and execute: